ofelcan164/API/sections/keywording.md

 -------------------
 * `DELETE /keyword_sets/<keyword_set_id>.json` will delete the specified keyword set and return `204 No Content` upon success.
 All of the keyword set's associated keywords/tags will also be deleted.

-_**Note:** If identical keywords exists in multiple keyword sets, only the keyword in the deleted set will be deleted._
+_**Note:** If identical keywords exists in multiple keyword sets, only the keywords in the deleted set will be deleted._

 Keywords/Tags
 ========